You can also watch our video series on setting up a sales team meeting agenda that motivates your salesforce and improves productivity.

 You’d be surprised what you can learn, even from novice salespeople.

-Your reps know all the ins-and-outs about your products and services, but when it comes to other business topics, they might not have a clue.
+Your reps know all the ins-and-outs about your products and services, but when it comes to other business topics, they might be less knowledgeable.

 So, make this “small talk” a part of your sales meetings.
 Reserve a small amount of time discussing what’s happening in your industry.